 The silverware is a mix of our everyday patterns.
 For simplicity, I placed a white linen napkin on the dinner plates.

-Since I knew what our menu would be, I added a salad plate and a dessert bowl.
+Since I knew our menu, I added a salad plate and a dessert bowl.

 To fill in a bit more, I took this small cache pot off the mantel.
 It’s filled with faux peonies.
 The cache pot adds to the blue and white color scheme and the different heights of the arrangement.